monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 • H<sub>0</sub> (Null Hypothesis): There is no significant difference in the mean sales between Promotion 2 and Promotion 3.
 • H<sub>a</sub> (Alternative Hypothesis): There is a significant difference in the mean sales between Promotion 2 and Promotion 3.

-### Additional Considerations

-• **Confidence Level:** As stated, we will use a 99% confidence level.
-This means we are willing to accept a 1% chance of rejecting the null hypothesis when it is actually true (Type I error).

-• **Pairwise Comparisons:** Since we are conducting multiple comparisons, we need to adjust the significance level (alpha) to control for the familywise error rate.
-Bonferroni correction is a common method for this.
-• **The sample sizes** between Promotion 1 vs. Promotion 2 (43 vs 47) & Promotion 1 vs. Promotion 3 (43 vs 47) **are different.**
-• - Are the sales normally distributed?
-• - Are the sales variances known?
-Population variance unknown & we have small samples, therefore, we use T-test

 ## Calculations